 In step 1, you create a text file containing the SAMAccountName of users you have specified should be a member of the Enterprise Admins group.
 In step 2, you create two helper functions to view and delete the WMI class instances that handle the event.
 In step 3, you create an event filter query which, in step 4, you add to WMI.
 These steps produce no ouput.

 When the permanent WMI event occurs and the group membership changes, you want WMI to run a specific PowerShell script.
-In step 5, you create a file, C:\Foo\Monitor.ps1creating no console output.
+In step 5, you create a file, C:\Foo\Monitor.ps1, creating no console output.

 In step 6, you create a new event consumer, telling WMI to run the monitor script to detect the event.
 Then in step 7, you bind the event consumer and the event filter to complete setting up a permanent event handler.
 These two steps also produce no output.

-In step 8, you use the Get-WMIPE function you defined earlier to view the event filter details.
+In step 8, you use the Get-WMIPE function you defined in step 2 to view the event filter details.
 The output of this step is as follows: